By Erik Marcus

 The Hindi word for snack is chaat, and Indian “chaat houses” are everywhere—not just in India but in virtually every city with a good-sized Indian community.
 Worldwide, there are thousands of chaat houses that serve nothing but snacks.

 There’s no clear dividing line between chaat and Indian appetizers, but one clear giveaway is that food carts serve nothing but chaat.
 It’s India’s quintessential street food.
 Nearly all varieties of chaat are accompanied by yogurt, tamarind sauce, chopped cilantro, some sort of masala seasoning, or chutney.
-Since the yogurt is a standard garnish, you can always request no yogurt when ordering.
-If you’re serving chaat at home, unsweetened vegan yogurt makes an excellent replacement for dairy yogurt.
+Since yogurt is a standard garnish, you should always request no yogurt when ordering.
+If you’re making chaat at home, or ordering it delivered, unsweetened vegan yogurt makes an excellent replacement for dairy yogurt.

 Puris and Bhature

 A similar but exceedingly eye-catching dish is chole bhature, which looks like ordinary puri but is several times larger.
-My favorite chaat house aptly describes bhature as, “the big puffy thing.”
-It’s a deep-fried flat bread that inflates like a balloon during frying.
+My favorite chaat house aptly describes chole bhature as, “the big puffy thing.”
+It’s a deep fried flat bread that inflates like a balloon during frying.
 You tear off pieces and dip them into whatever spicy chutney accompanies your order.

 Other than size, the main difference between puri and bhature is that the latter usually contains white rather than whole grain flour.
 Both puri and bhature dough commonly contain curds or yogurt, so vegans must always inquire before ordering.